 Her father scoops her up then, and people are crowding around me now, the brave old lady who tried to stop the silly man from falling out of the malfunctioning doors.
 The old lady who took the hand of the scared little girl and kept her from getting too close.

 There’s a lurch as the capsule starts moving again.
-Some of the other passengers cheer.
+Someone cheers.
 It’s a brittle sound, tinged with hysteria at the edges.
 Oh, yes, there was a flash.
 Ball lightening, they’ll say.
 They always blame ball lightening.
 A freak electrical storm.
 No doubt it caused the doors to malfunction, too.
+Makes perfect sense.

 The capsule reaches the bottom of the circuit and, finally, we can get off.
 Paramedics are waiting to help Graham.
 A man in a uniform wants to talk to Rowan’s father.
 Me too, I expect, but I have a knack of avoiding this kind of thing.
 People will say, “she was here a moment ago…”